python-websockets/websockets/docs/topics/keepalive.rst

 If the Pong frame isn't received, websockets considers the connection broken and closes it.

-This mechanism serves two purposes:
+This mechanism serves three purposes:

 1. It creates a trickle of traffic so that the TCP connection isn't idle and network infrastructure along the path keeps it open ("keepalive").
 2. It detects if the connection drops or becomes so slow that it's unusable in practice ("heartbeat").
 In that case, it terminates the connection and your application gets a :exc:`~exceptions.ConnectionClosed` exception.
+3. It measures the :attr:`~asyncio.connection.Connection.latency` of the connection.
+The time between sending a Ping frame and receiving a matching Pong frame approximates the round-trip time.

 Timings are configurable with the ``ping_interval`` and ``ping_timeout`` arguments of :func:`~asyncio.client.connect` and :func:`~asyncio.server.serve`.